brycewray/hugo-site/content/posts/2021/02/new-hugo-easier-writing.md

 {.imgcCaption}
 ```

 The only difference from how I did it in the Eleventy/plugins combo is that, in Hugo, it requires a line feed between the end of what you're styling and the attribute (in this case, `{.imgcCaption}` to specify use of the `imgcCaption` CSS class).
 Hardly a biggie.
+(With the Eleventy setup, you can put a line feed there, too, so that's even better for cross-site/cross-repo purposes, for those of you like me who are so inclined.)

 ## A little thing to some, but&nbsp;.&nbsp;.&nbsp;.